avirzin/goliath/README.md

 5. **Passive Management** - The fund is passively managed, meaning it does not require active trading or stock picking, reducing costs and minimizing the risk of underperformance;

-6. **Transparency and Trust** - The blockchain technology ensures transparency and trust, allowing investors to verify the fund’s holdings, performance, and fees at any time.
+6. **Transparency and Trust** - Blockchain technology ensures transparency and trust, allowing investors to verify the fund’s holdings, performance, and fees at any time.

-As an example, we consider investing in top 100 crypto assets with equal weight, and the fund will be rebalanced every quarter to maintain the target allocation.
+For example, we consider investing in the top 100 crypto assets with equal weight, and the fund will be rebalanced every quarter to maintain the target allocation.
 The fund will be managed by a professional fund manager who will oversee the fund’s operations, rebalancing, and performance tracking.

 This is the [dataset](./data/crypto_top100_20240720.csv) that was extracted from [CoinGecko](https://www.coingecko.com/) and [CoinMarketCap](https://coinmarketcap.com/):